CBP Officer

 They try to give us a heads up when protesters are coming up towards the border from Mexico.
 We give them a heads up when theres a high speed pursuit and a suspect is fleeing into Mexico.
 The Mexican authorities then take over in Mexico and deport the suspect back to us.
 Mexican federales also try to help us out to break up smuggling organizations as well.

-Asked by 10K about 9 years ago
+Asked by Bill W. over 9 years ago